Olympus E-P5 vs Sony RX100 II

 Both the E-P5 and the RX100 II have been discontinued, but can regularly be found used on eBay.
-The E-P5 was replaced by the Olympus E-P7, while the RX100 II was replaced by the Sony RX100 III, while the E-P5 does not have a direct successor.
+The E-P5 was replaced by the Olympus E-P7, while the RX100 II was followed by the Sony RX100 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Sony RX100 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-P5 or the Sony RX100 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.